Schwarttzy/SemperFi/README.md

 Note: If the Theme preview is blank, do not activate the new Theme without investigating further.
 Your site may not be displayed correctly, otherwise.

 	== About the Menu on Semper Fi ==

 Semper Fi currently only supports up to two level menu system right now.
 In the future this should change.

 	== Images / Icons Licensing on Semper Fi ==

 All Images / Icons in the Theme "Semper Fi" are released under the same GPL (GNU General Public License, version 3 (AGPLv3)) license that the theme is released.

 	== Customizing Semper Fi ==

 To customize Semper Fi using the built in options, Semper Fi Should already be active:

 1. Log in to the WordPress Administration Panel.

-2. Select the Appearance panel, then Theme Options.
+2. Hover the mouse over the Appearance panel, then click Customize.

-3. A page explaining the options will be displayed.

-4. Click save to finilize your selections.
+4. Finilize your customization to Semper Fi by click on the "Save & Publish" blue button in the top left corner of the screen.

 Your selection should immediately become active.